renpy/renpy/sphinx/source/config.rst

     a window.
 The default action prompts the user to see if he wants to quit the game.

+.. var:: config.say_attribute_transition = None

+    If not None, a transition to use when the image is changed by a say statement with image attributes.

 .. var:: config.thumbnail_height = 75

     The height of the thumbnails that are taken when the game is